the day to step into the fire.

 The furnace was so hot that the soldiers who had been commanded to throw the three bound men into it were killed by the heat as they did so.

-Throughout history, many people have chosen death, or the prospect of death, rather than cave in to the pressures brought to bear as followers of Christ, and in some parts of the world, people still die because of their faith in Christ and their refusal to worship or serve any god other than God.
+Many people chose death, or the prospect of death, rather than cave in to the pressures brought to bear as followers of Christ, and in some parts of the world, people still die because of their faith in Christ and their refusal to worship or serve anyone other than God.

-Let us all pray for a faith so strong, and a trust so great that we, too, can face whatever challenges to our faith may come before us.
-Let us pray that we would be willing, and that we would be able, to step into the fire.
-You will find that God will keep you safe so you can step back out again.
+Let us all pray for a faith so strong, and a trust so great that we, too, can face whatever challenges to our faith may come before us and be able to step into the fire.
+We will all find that God will keep us safe so we can step back out again.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson